michelcrypt4d4mus/epstein_text_messages/README.md

 1. To work with the data set included in this repo copy the pickled data file into place: `cp ./the_epstein_files.pkl.gz ./the_epstein_files.local.pkl.gz`
 1. To parse your own files:
    1. Requires you have a local copy of the OCR text files from the House Oversight document release in a directory `/path/to/epstein/ocr_txt_files`.
 You can download those OCR text files from [the Congressional Google Drive folder](https://drive.google.com/drive/folders/1ldncvdqIf6miiskDp_EDuGSDAaI_fJx8) (make sure you grab both the `001/` and `002/` folders).
-   1. (Optional) If you want to work with the documents released by DOJ on January 30th 2026 you'll need to also download the PDF collections from [the DOJ site](https://www.justice.gov/epstein/doj-disclosures) (they're in the "Epstein Files Transparency Act" section) and OCR them or find another way to get the OCR text.
+   1. (Optional) If you want to work with the documents released by DOJ on January 30th 2026 you'll need to also download some of the PDF files from [the DOJ site](https://www.justice.gov/epstein/doj-disclosures) (they're in the "Epstein Files Transparency Act" section).
+You don't need them all, just the ones you want to look at and make ASCII art with.
+But you will need to get the OCR text out o them somehow.
+I use [pdfalyzer](https://github.com/michelcrypt4d4mus/pdfalyzer).
+   **IMPORTANT** if

 #### Command Line Tools